Case Studies & Sample Documents

 Case Study 3 - PAYE Income and Social Welfare

-Paul is undertaking an eligible part time course in UCC for 2017/18.
+Paul is undertaking an eligible course in UCC for 2018/19.
 He is married to Tina.
 Both of their incomes/payments are required as this constitutes the relevant household income.
-Paul was employed for all of 2016.
-Tina received social welfare payments for all of 2016.
+Paul was employed for all of 2017.
+Tina received social welfare payments for all of 2017.
 Tina received Jobseekers Benefit for 5 months of 2016 and then received Jobseekers Allowance for the other 7 months.
 They are jointly assessed for income purposes.

 When Paul receives his P21, he notices that there is a social welfare amount on it for Tina as they are jointly assessed for tax purposes.
 However he still needs to provide a seperate social welfare statement for Tina as firstly Revenue only record taxable social welfare payments (e.g. Jobseekers Benefit) but it does not record non-taxable welfare payments and also the amounts shown on P21's do not always match what the individual actually received.